javaConductor/gserv/DataDictionary.md

 Routes are defined by the: get(), put(), post(), and delete() functions available in any serverConfig or resource definition.

 ### Server Resource
-A collection of routes for a single URL prefix.
+A collection of Resource Actions for a single URL prefix.
 Server Resources are created by calling resource() on a GServ instance and passing the Path and a Resource Closure as arguments.

 ###  ServerConfig
-Defines filters, resources, routes, plugins, and static roots for a ServerInstance.
+Defines filters, resources, actions, plugins, and static roots for a ServerInstance.

 ###  Server Instance